electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

    - Open a terminal window and go to the Tomcat folder named webapps (For the standard Mac install, you can type: cd /usr/local/tomcat/webapps and then type the command "ls" to see a list of files.).
-   - If the efg2.war file is missing, open a terminal window to the EFG2 installation folder and execute the deploywebapps.sh script: sh deploywebapps.sh
+   - If the efg2.war file is missing, open a terminal window to the EFG Data Importer installation folder and execute the deploywebapps.sh script: sh deploywebapps.sh
    - If you get an error trying to run deploywebapps.sh, you may have to change the